Body language beats* in fiction are like stage directions. They serve various purposes in fiction:

 HOW DO EXCELLENT WRITERS MANAGE BODY LANGUAGE BEATS?

-How are these writers setting out their dialogue scenes without confusing the reader about who’s speaking?
+How do excellent writers set out their dialogue scenes without confusing the reader about who’s speaking?

 - They still use body language beats, but each one is original (you won’t have read it elsewhere)